Alexisbol/ada-template-website/.ipynb_checkpoints/Beatrice-checkpoint.md

   </ul>
 </div>

 <p>
-Sector responses to surprise cuts are highly heterogeneous.
-Some sectors underperform sharply, suggesting that surprise easing is often interpreted as bad news about the macroeconomic outlook.
+Here the key is whether confidence intervals cross zero.
+If they do, you cannot confidently claim a directional effect for that sector in the event window.
+If some sectors remain clearly negative even with uncertainty, that strengthens the interpretation that surprise easing often signals stress rather than relief.
 </p>

 <h3>Conclusion</h3>
 <p>
-Short-term responses to surprise Fed actions depend critically on sector characteristics and the informational content of policy decisions.
+So to respond to your question: yes, sectors react differently to surprises, and the pattern often supports a signaling story.
+The event-study helps isolate that short-run informational effect.
 </p>

 </section>